 Durham and Hickey (1994) established that the average ratio between finger and wrist doses was 2.5.
 Finger rings were exposed on a hand phantom to the surface of a bare pit.
 Beginning in 1994, wrist doses were multiplied by 2.5 to calculate the extremity dose of record.
-Measured wrist doses from before 1994 should be multiplied by 2.5 to calculate the maximum extremity dose, if necessary.
+Wrist doses measured before 1994 should be multiplied by 2.5 to calculate the maximum extremity dose, if necessary.